This Day In Music: April 4

 April 4, 1956 ~ Jazz singer, guitarist, songwriter Allan Harris born in Harlem, New York, USA ~ Active since the mid-1990s.
 Best known for his 2006 Cross That River album and for the 2012 Convergence album, the latter a collaboration with pianist Takana Miryamoto.
 Has also collaborated with Claire Martin and with Richie Cole

 April 4, 1956 ~ Jazz saxophonist Gary Smulyan born in Bethpage, New York, USA ~ Leader and sideman.
 Influenced by Pepper Adams.
-Played with the Vanguard Jazz Orchestra, Carla Bley, Jimmy Knepper, Mulgrew Miller, Tommy Flanagan, Ray Drummond, Dick Oatts, Cedar Walton, Joe Lovano, Joe Magnarelli, Mike LeDonne, Kenny Washington, Dominic Chianese, Benny Green, Gerald Wilson, and others
+Played with the Vanguard Jazz Orchestra, Carla Bley, Jimmy Knepper, Mulgrew Miller, Tommy Flanagan, Ray Drummond, Dick Oatts, Cedar Walton, Joe Lovano, Joe Magnarelli, Mike LeDonne, Kenny Washington, Dominic Chianese, Benny Green, and Gerald Wilson

 April 4, 1954 ~ Pop singer, actress Fiorella Mannoia born in Rome, Italy ~ Well over a dozen albums to her name, starting with Mannoia Foresi & Co, a collaborative effort with Memmo Foresi released in 1972.
 Broke through to mainstream with the song Caffé Nero Bollente in 1981, followed by E Muovito Un Po released later the same year.
 Would establish her reputation with the acclaimed album Canzoni Per Parlare, which contained the hits Quello Che Le Donne Non Dicono and Le Notti Maggio